TanXZfra/Time-aware-Hawkes-Attention/README.md

 **Official code repository** for the paper
 **"From Hawkes Processes to Attention: Time-Modulated Mechanisms for Event Sequences"**

-This repository implements the **Hawkes Attention** model: a time-modulated attention operator for Marked Temporal Point Processes (MTPP) which uses per-type neural kernels $\phi_c(\Delta t)% to directly modulate Q/K/V projections without positional encodings.
+This repository implements the **Hawkes Attention** model: a time-modulated attention operator for Marked Temporal Point Processes (MTPP) which uses per-type neural kernels $\phi_c(\Delta t)$ to directly modulate Q/K/V projections without positional encodings.
 The code provides training, evaluation, ablation scripts and utilities used to produce the results in the paper.

 This project is implemented on top of the **EasyTPP** framework.
 We strongly recommend reading the EasyTPP paper and repository before running this code, as EasyTPP provides the dataset splits, evaluation code, common utilities, etc., used here.